MichaelCurrin/python-twitter-guide/docs/policies.md

 This works well for doing a search or getting a timeline using a cursor.
 I don't know if it works with actions such as liking a tweet.

+## Automation

-## Is a certain action allowed on the API?
+### Is a certain action allowed on the API?

+Make sure you read the policies linked in the [Automation and bot policies](#automation-and-bot-policies) section on this page to understand what you can and can't do with a Twitter dev account for accessing the Twitter API.

-When it comes to using the Twitter API and you are **not sure** if an action by your code is allowed by Twitter API, it is safest to be conservative by **not** doing the action and staying well under any limits which might be considered abuse.
+When it comes to using the Twitter API and you are **not sure** if an action by your code is allowed by Twitter API, it is safest to be conservative by **not** doing the action.
+Also, say under any limits which might be considered abuse.

-Or, check with the Twitter developers or tweepy support group to see if the action is allowed.
+You can also check with the Twitter developers or tweepy support group to see if the action is allowed.

-### What automated tasks can I do on behalf of user?
+### What automated tasks can I do on behalf of a user?

 See the _Consent & permissions_ section in Chapter 2 of this [page](https://developer.twitter.com/en/developer-terms/policy).